hu553in/e-tickets-app/README.md

 4. Fill in `./.env` file with correct Firebase credentials
 5. Fill in `projects.default` field of `./.firebaserc` file with correct Firebase project name
 6. Run `yarn` to install dependencies
-7. Run `yarn start` to run the app in development mode
+7. Run `yarn start` to run the app in the development mode

 ## How to deploy the app to Firebase